ishouvik/ishouvik-wp/README.md

 ## Troubleshoot
-If the new 'customize' do not appear on the site after saving please perform the following procedure --
+If the new 'customize' options do not appear on the site after saving please perform the following procedure --
 - Save site permalinks again.
 - Make some changes to the 'customize' page and save the changes again.